earlystream/Pyre/README.md

 - entity damage and knockback
 - redstone behavior and technical gameplay expectations

-## Design goals
+## Core principle

-Pyre follows one core principle:

 > Optimize the workload, not the outcome.

-The mod is built around:

-- vanilla-faithful explosion behavior
-- conservative, safety-first optimization
-- strong compatibility with common Fabric optimization mods
-- side-safe behavior across singleplayer, multiplayer, and modpacks
+That means Pyre does not replace vanilla explosion logic.
+It only reorganizes or reuses narrow support work when doing so is safe.

-## How Pyre works
+## How it works

-Pyre includes both sides inside one Fabric mod.

 ### Server or integrated-server side

-This is the gameplay-safe optimization path.
+This is the real optimization path.

 It is responsible for:

-- explosion workload scheduling
+- explosion lifecycle coordination
-- conservative explosion query caching
+- conservative same-tick query caching
-- cluster-aware support reuse
+- cluster-aware overlap tracking
 - strict compatibility fallbacks
-- profiling and debug hooks
+- lightweight profiling and debug hooks

-This is the side that reduces the real cost of TNT and explosion simulation in:
+This is the side that can reduce the real CPU cost of TNT and explosion simulation in:

 - singleplayer
 - LAN host worlds